Who am I? How can I put the next four years to the best possible use? How will I challenge myself – and make the world a

 - With an average class size of 15 and a student-faculty ratio of 8 to 1, all students have access to superb instructors, nearly two-thirds of whom are currently collaborating with students on research projects.

 - We are part of a consortium with four other undergraduate and two graduate institutions, The Claremont Colleges, which gives Pomona students across to some 2,700 classes and a broader social base of 5,800 undergraduates.

-- Our Sponsor Program, largely student-led, ensures all first-year students are housed with approximately 15 other first-years, which each group led by two or three sophomore sponsors.
+- Our Sponsor Program, largely student-led, ensures all first-year students are housed with approximately 15 other first-years, with each group led by two or three sophomore sponsors.
 Sponsors live in residence halls with their groups, easing the transition to college by creating a welcoming environment and providing mentoring.

 - Numerous Claremont College or Pomona-specific groups and resource centers provide support, including the McAlister Center for Religious Activities, as well as mentor programs for students who are low-income and/or first-generation college students, Asian American, Chicano/Latino, of African descent, and/or LGBTQIA.